Mikhael Gromov (mathematician): Symplectic geometry

 Gromov's theory of pseudoholomorphic curves is one of the foundations of the modern study of symplectic geometry.
-Although he was not the first to consider pseudo-holomorphic curves, he uncovered a "bubbling" phenomena paralleling Karen Uhlenbeck's earlier work on Yang–Mills connections, and Uhlenbeck and Jonathan Sack's work on harmonic maps.
+Although he was not the first to consider pseudo-holomorphic curves, he uncovered a "bubbling" phenomena paralleling Karen Uhlenbeck's earlier work on Yang–Mills connections, and Uhlenbeck and Jonathan Sacks' work on harmonic maps.
 In the time since Sacks, Uhlenbeck, and Gromov's work, such bubbling phenomena has been found in a number of other geometric contexts.
 The corresponding compactness theorem encoding the bubbling allowed Gromov to arrive at a number of analytically deep conclusions on existence of pseudo-holomorphic curves.
-A particularly famous result of Gromov's, arrived at as a consequence of the existence theory and the monotonicity formula for minimal surfaces, is the "non-squeezing theorem," which provided a striking qualitative feature of symplectic geometry.
+A particularly famous result of Gromov's, arrived at as a consequence of the existence theory and the monotonicity formula for minimal surfaces, is the "non-squeezing theorem", which provided a striking qualitative feature of symplectic geometry.
 Following ideas of Edward Witten, Gromov's work is also fundamental for Gromov-Witten theory, which is a widely studied topic reaching into string theory, algebraic geometry, and symplectic geometry.
 From a different perspective, Gromov's work was also inspirational for much of Andreas Floer's work.

 Yakov Eliashberg and Gromov developed some of the basic theory for symplectic notions of convexity.
 They introduce various specific notions of convexity, all of which are concerned with the existence of one-parameter families of diffeomorphisms which contract the symplectic form.
 They show that convexity is an appropriate context for an h-principle to hold for the problem of constructing certain symplectomorphisms.
 They also introduced analogous notions in contact geometry; the existence of convex contact structures was later studied by Emmanuel Giroux.